 Van is a tiny town located in the state of West Virginia.
 With a population of 177 people and just one neighborhood, Van is the 258th largest community in West Virginia.
-Van has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Van was built prior to World War II, making it one of the older and more historic towns in the country.

 Van is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Van is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Van who work in healthcare (39.39%), community and social services (31.82%), and law enforcement and fire fighting (15.15%).